What You Need to Know About the Ketogenic Diet

 - It has been associated with an increase in LDL cholesterol, which has a negative impact on heart health.
 Favoring good fats could perhaps counter this effect.
 SOSCuisine’s ketogenic meal plans favour the use of healthy fats.

-- It can create nutritional deficiencies, including B vitamins, beta carotene and vitamin C (largely found in fruits, vegetables, whole grains and legumes) as well as calcium.
+- It can induce nutritional deficiencies, including B vitamins, beta carotene and vitamin C (largely found in fruits, vegetables, whole grains and legumes) as well as calcium.
 The contribution of several phytochemical compounds with antioxidant properties is also very limited.
 It has been shown that beta carotene, vitamin C and polyphenols found in phytochemicals, thanks to their antioxidant properties, exert a protective effect against various pathologies including cardiovascular disease and cancer.
 SOSCuisine’s ketogenic meal plans are built specifically to minimize the risk of such deficiencies.

 - The long-term effects of the ketogenic diet are not known.
 This diet is characterized by weak long-term adherence.
 Thus, if people do not follow the plan in the long term and return to their old ways, they risk putting back on the weight that they lost and often even more.

 - The ketogenic diet has the effect of acidifying the body, which can lead to the loss of bone calcium, and, therefore, a demineralization of bone tissue and increased risk of osteoporosis.
 This state of ketoacidosis can also lead to the development of kidney stones.

 - This diet presents risks for people with diabetes or hypertension under medication, since the dose of the medication must be adjusted along the way according to changes in their biochemical parameters.